Alphabetical cricket teams: 1787 to 1789

-According to CricketArchive (CA), teams called "A to M" and "N to Z" played each other five times in three seasons from 1787.
+Teams called "A to M" and "N to Z" played each other five times in three seasons from 1787.
 The main secondary source for the five matches is again S&B which calls the two teams "Earl of Winchilsea's Side" and "Sir Horace (Horatio) Mann's Side".
 There is nothing in S&B to suggest that the teams were organised alphabetically.
 Furthermore, the so-called "A to M" teams included Tom Taylor and the "N to Z" included James Aylward and William Fennex.
 CA claims that these were given men and also that the two patrons evidently alternated between the teams, which would put Winchilsea into "A to M" and Mann into "N to Z".
 The S&B version is supported by the ACS.

 1831 to 1833

 Two A to K versus L to Z matches were played in 1831 and 1833.
 These were genuine alphabetical matches.
 They were both played at Lord's by teams of Marylebone Cricket Club (MCC) members supplemented by leading professionals including Jem Broadbridge, William Lillywhite, Fuller Pilch and Ned Wenman.
 The 1833 match was 12-a-side.